akarimp/Oceanlyz/docs/3_Getting_Started_Python.rst

 * Open Python
 * Import OCEANLYZ package by using "import oceanlyz"
-* Create OCEANLYZ object such as “ocn=oceanlyz.oceanlyz()” in Python and set/modify its properties based on the dataset and required analysis.
+* Create OCEANLYZ object such as "ocn=oceanlyz.oceanlyz()" in Python and set/modify its properties based on the dataset and required analysis.
-* Run a method as “ocn.runoceanlyz()” in Python to start calculations.
+* Run a method as "ocn.runoceanlyz()" in Python to start calculations.